alienator88/Sentinel/README.md

 </p>
 </br>

-A GUI for controlling Gatekeeper and more, written in SwiftUI.
-Using this as a learning opportunity for Swift as I'm new to it.
+A GUI for controlling Gatekeeper, unquarantining apps and signing apps.

 ## Features
 - 100% Swift
-- Can drop an app in the drop target to unquarantine
+- Can drop an app in the drop target to unquarantine and optionally auto-open the app after it is unquarantined
 - Can drop an app in the drop target to ad-hoc self sign and replace the certificate
 - Custom auto-updater that pulls latest release notes and binaries from GitHub Releases (Sentinel should be ran from /Applications folder to avoid permission issues)
 - Supports macOS Sequoia